 Drama queens and high conflict personalities can turn a small disagreement into a real hell.
 Here are some helpful conflict resolution techniques to use when dealing with them.

 Drama queens and high conflict personalities thrive on attention.
 They are fiery, strong-minded and often controversial.
 That’s why show business is saturated with them.
 Think of any reality TV show and you will find it that it’s crammed full of drama queens and high conflict personalities.
-It is important to know conflict resolution techniques to deal with these types in real life.
+Conflict resolution can be difficult to achieve when you are dealing with these types in real life, but a few techniques can help.

 They blow situations out of proportion and create drama, which is why people find them so fascinating to watch.
 TV producers often encourage melodramatic behaviour, pitting several high conflict personalities against each other to see how they will respond.
 The long-standing reality series Big Brother is a classic example of this.